-Commercial real estate industry in Australia employs all sorts of marketing tricks to entice potential tenants, but vacancies are still getting harder to fill – even for the perfect office spaces at great locations.
+The commercial real estate industry in Australia employs all sorts of marketing tricks to entice potential tenants, but vacancies are still getting harder to fill – even for the perfect office spaces at great locations.

 Virtual Reality solves this problem easily.
-Just by putting on VR headsets or goggles, your clients can see how their office would look like after it has been furnished.
+Just by putting on VR headsets or goggles, your clients can see how their office would look after it has been furnished.
 In fact, they can rearrange furniture and redesign spaces in a more immersive VR experience.

-Other industries such as hospitality can also benefit greatly from VR.
+Other industries, such as hospitality, can also benefit greatly from VR.
 If you run a hotel, you can put your guests right there in the room before they commit to a booking.

-If you want to rent out a large office space in a prime location, your potential clients will most likely be businesspersons.
+If you want to rent a large office space in a prime location, your potential clients will likely be businesspersons.
 Taking time out from their busy schedules to tour the property may be very inconvenient for them.
 You can make it extremely easier for them to tour the property from any place with the help of VR.
 This is especially true for international clients.

 Visuals have been an integral part of marketing for decades.
 Businesses used photos and then started focusing on videos.
-Drones have been in the trend for a while now as they made it possible to see a property in a whole new way, but the next big revolution is VR.
+Drones have been in the trend for a while now as they made it possible to see a property in a whole new way, but the next big revolution in VR.